 Harris responded by saying, “that is simply not true."

 Tulsi Gabbard goes after Kamala Harris' record as a prosecutor and attorney general, including a controversial death penalty case.
-CNN
+The Detroit News

 U.S. Rep. Tulsi Gabbard of Hawaii then slammed Harris about her record as attorney general and prosecutor in San Francisco.

 Harris said she’s proud of her record as a prosecutor, but Gabbard said “I’m deeply concerned about this record.
 She put over 1,500 people in jail for marijuana violations and then laughed about it when asked about if she ever smoked marijuana.”

 Then Harris, Gabbard said, blocked evidence to free an innocent man from death row.

 Doubling down on his social media critiques of Joe Biden’s criminal justice record, U.S. Sen. Cory Booker of New Jersey accused the former vice president of supporting the war-on-drug policies that clogged the criminal justice system with people most in need of help.

 Biden fired back, criticizing Booker’s record as mayor of Newark and his failure to follow through on promises to stop police officers' stop-and-frisk practices.